AhshanulHaiderTAnha/react-inertia-app/README.md

 ## Running the Application

-    Now, you're ready to run the local server and Vite in the terminal:
+    Now youre ready to run the local server and Vite in the terminal:

+    ```bash

     $ php artisan serve
     $ npm run dev